 Children with malabsorptive diarrhea from short bowel syndrome often require specialized care that may include nutritional interventions, medications and sometimes surgery.
 The goal in management of these complex patients involves a multidisciplinary team approach to care, a process which is called intestinal rehabilitation.

-At Children’s Hospital Colorado, we offer a Pediatric Intestinal Rehabilitation program at the Digestive Health Institute that offers expert, state of the art care for children with short bowel syndrome and intestinal failure.
+At Children's Colorado, we offer a Pediatric Intestinal Rehabilitation Program at the Digestive Health Institute that offers expert, state of the art care for children with short bowel syndrome and intestinal failure.

-Why choose Children’s Hospital Colorado for your child’s short bowel syndrome or intestinal failure?
+Why choose Children's Colorado for your child's short bowel syndrome?

 Get to know our pediatric experts.